splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/migrate-signalfx-dotnet-to-dotnet-otel.rst

 *****************************************************************
-Migrate to OpenTelemery from the SignalFx .NET Instrumentation
+Migrate to OpenTelemetry from the SignalFx .NET Instrumentation
 *****************************************************************

 .. meta::